What is the difference between understanding the truth and understanding doctrine?

 Relevant Words of God:

 Coming to a real understanding of the actual meaning in God’s word is no simple matter.
-Don’t just think that if you can interpret the literal meaning of God’s words, and if everyone says it’s good and gives you a thumbs-up, it counts as understanding God’s word.
+Don’t think this way: I can interpret the literal meaning of God’s words, and everyone says it’s good and gives me a thumbs-up, so it counts as understanding God’s word.
 That is not the same as understanding God’s word.
-If you have gained some light from within God’s word and you have gotten a sense of the true significance of God’s word, if you can express whatis in those words and what they will ultimately achieve, once this is all clear that counts as having some level of understanding of God’s word.
+If you have gained some light from within God’s word and you have gotten a sense of the true significance of God’s word, if you can express the significance of God’s word and what they will ultimately achieve, once this is all clear that counts as having some level of understanding of God’s word.
 So, understanding God’s word is not quite so simple.
 Just because you can give a flowery explanation of the letter of God’s word does not mean you understand it.
 No matter how much you can explain the letter of God’s word it is still man’s imagination and way of thinking—it’s useless!

-You think that mastering knowledge of the truth is particularly important, and that learning passages of God’s words by heart, speaking about doctrines and discovering formulas within God’s words are all very important, but how people understand the word of God is not important at all.
+You think that mastering knowledge of the truth is particularly important, and so is learning by heart many passages of God’s words.
+But how people understand the word of God is not important at all.
+You think it is extremely important for people to be able to memorize many of God’s words, to be able to speak much doctrine and to discover many formulas within God’s words.
 Therefore, you always want to systematize these things so that everyone is singing from the same hymn sheet, saying the same things, and talking about the same doctrines, so they have the same knowledge and keep the same rules—this is your objective.
 Your doing this appears to be for the sake of people gaining understanding, when on the contrary you have no idea that this is bringing people into the midst of rules that are outside of the truth of God’s words.
 To allow people to have a real understanding of the truth, you must link it up with reality and with the work, and solve practical problems according to the truth of God’s words.
 Only in this way can people understand the truth and enter into reality, and only achieving such a result is really bringing people before God.
 If all you talk about are spiritual theories, doctrines, and rules, if you only put effort into the literal words, all you can achieve is getting people to say the same things and follow rules, but you won’t be able to guide people to understand the truth.
 You’ll be particularly unable to have people better understand themselves, and achieve repentance and transformation.

 from “Without the Truth It Is Easy to Offend God” in Records of Christ’s Talks